7th Annual Helen Oakes Literacy Institute

 Professional Learning That Inspires Creativity!

-Join leading voices in literacy for Artful Thinking in the ELA Classroom to explore how the integration of art can generate excitement for text, build background knowledge, and serve as scaffolds for students as they become stronger readers, thinkers, and writers.
+Thank you for joining us for our 7th Annual Helen Oakes Literacy Institute!
+We dove deep into Artful Thinking in the ELA Classroom and how the integration of art can generate excitement for text, build background knowledge, and serve as scaffolds for students as they become stronger readers, thinkers, and writers.

 Toni O’Karma – Director of Curriculum + Instruction – ELA